kyren/piccolo/README.md

   * Don't be obnoxiously slow (for example, avoid abstractions that would make the interpreter fundamentally slower than PUC-Rio Lua).

-Since the focus here is so much on resiliency and safety, `deimos` is written in (almost) entirely *safe* Rust.
+Since the focus here is so much on resiliency and safety, `piccolo` is written in (almost) entirely *safe* Rust.
 This is a *slight* copout as much of the unsafe code that normally is involved in a language runtime actually lives in `gc-arena`, but since we have a safe garbage collection abstraction, (almost) the entire VM can be written in safe code.

-*(`deimos` makes no attempt yet to guard against side channel attacks like spectre, so even *if* the VM is memory safe, running untrusted scripts has additional risk)*.
+*(`piccolo` makes no attempt yet to guard against side channel attacks like spectre, so even *if* the VM is memory safe, running untrusted scripts has additional risk)*.

-**This project is currently very WIP** Right now, the short term goal is to get some usable subset of Lua working, and to have a robust bindings story. `deimos` is being worked on again to use in a separate game project, and my immediate goals are going to be whatever that project requires.
+**This project is currently very WIP** Right now, the short term goal is to get some usable subset of Lua working, and to have a robust bindings story.
+`piccolo` is being worked on again to use in a separate game project, and my immediate goals are going to be whatever that project requires.

 ## A unique system for Rust <-> GC interaction ##

-*The garbage collector system for `deimos` is now in its [own repo]( https://github.com/kyren/gc-arena), and also on crates.io.
+*The garbage collector system for `piccolo` is now in its [own repo]( https://github.com/kyren/gc-arena), and also on crates.io.
 See the README in the linked repo for more detail about the GC design.*

-`deimos` has a real, cycle detecting, incremental garbage collector with zero- cost `Gc` pointers (they are machine pointer sized and implement `Copy`) that are usable from safe Rust.
+`piccolo` has a real, cycle detecting, incremental garbage collector with zero- cost `Gc` pointers (they are machine pointer sized and implement `Copy`) that are usable from safe Rust.
 It achieves this by combining two things: